Skip to content

 Investment in resilience can be seen as a form of insurance: costs incurred today to reduce the likelihood of greater losses tomorrow.
 How these costs are recognised in regulation, how responsibilities are divided between EU and national levels, and how risks are shared between operators, consumers, and insurers will determine Europe’s ability to safeguard its energy systems in a changing climate.

-The Issue Paper will be discussed at the CERRE event Virtual Roundtable on Critical Infrastructure Resilience (5 November).
+The Issue Paper was discussed at the CERRE event Virtual Roundtable on Critical Infrastructure Resilience (5 November).

 Author(s)